Maghish/react-firebase-template/README.md

 ```
 4. You can delete all the CSS files in the project/app and create a global css file for the project/name which any name you want
     > **💡 NOTE**
-    You can create a separate directory (e.g. [`/src/css`](./src/css/)) and create the global css file inside it just like this template or you can just create the global css file within the [`./src`](./src/) directory itself
+    You can create a separate directory (e.g. [`/src/css`](./src/css/)) and create the global css file inside it just like this template or you can just create the global css file within the [`src`](./src/) directory itself
-5. In that global css file paste this content on the top of the file:
+5. In that global css file paste this content on the top of the file
 ```css
 @tailwind base;
 @tailwind components;